 - Do you offer student housing?

 There is no student residence at the Boucher Institute.
-The campus is located at the Columbia skytrain station and students are recommended to live anywhere within easy access of the skytrain.
-Several months before matriculation the Admissions Department sends out a New Student Guide to incoming students with a Housing Guide and details on transportation and information on various communities.
+The campus is located at the Columbia skytrain station.
+Students have easy access to campus from any neighbourhood along the skytrain route.
+Several months before matriculation, the Admissions Department sends out a New Student Guide and a Housing Guide with information on transportation and surrounding communities.

 - Will the Boucher Institute diploma enable me to work in any jurisdiction?

 Students are responsible for ensuring their own licensure through the jurisdiction in which they wish to ultimately practice Naturopathic Medicine.